vaclavhanzl/prak/README.md

 You likely do not want the huge Anaconda but rather the more free and modular conda forge.
 To get it working, you still have multiple options from which [**mambaforge**](https://mamba.readthedocs.io/en/latest/installation.html) (faster conda) looks quite good.
 With this general guidance, it is now easy to google your way.

+Great part of pytorch instalation complexity stems from the CUDA GPU drivers instalation.
+If you do not plan training big neural networks or do not have a decent GPU, you may very well use pytorch just on the CPU. **Prak** only uses CPU for phone alignment and even acoustic model can be reasonably trained on just the CPU.

 ## Details of Mac instalation
 To get python, you may first install [brew](https://brew.sh/).

+If you have have a Mac with the new M1 chip, you may try [Metal](https://developer.apple.com/metal/) via [MPS backend for PyTorch](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/).
+See also this [blog post]().

 ## Details of Windows instalation
 It *should* work but we did not try yet.
+(Try mambaforge?)

 ## About the name
 Some Czech phonetitians call similar tools "nastřelovač" as these tools position phones and their time stamps